shhhhong/shhhhong.github.io/hobbies.md

 title: Hobbies
 ---

-On weekends and holidays, I enjoy traveling, especially going on city walks.
-I also like cooking, and I love spending time with my pet parrot.
-If you like these things too, we can share and chat about them together!
+I enjoy coding and data visualization, love exploring new places through city walks, and cherish time with my pet parrot.
+If you share any of these interests, let’s chat.

 # Hobbies